ULB-Darmstadt/shacl-form/README.md

 data-language | Language to use if shapes contain langStrings, e.g. in `sh:name` or `rdfs:label`.
 Default is [`navigator.language`](https://www.w3schools.com/jsref/prop_nav_language.asp) data-loading | Text to display while the web component is initializing.
 Default: `"Loading..."` data&#x2011;ignore&#x2011;owl&#x2011;imports | By default, `owl:imports` URLs are fetched and the resulting RDF triples are added to the shapes graph.
-Setting this attribute to any value disables this feature data-mode | When set to `"view"`, turns the web component into a viewer that displays the given data graph without editing functionality data-collapse | When this attribute is present, `sh:group`s and properties with `sh:node` and `sh:maxCount` > 1 are displayed in a collapsible accordion-like widget to reduce visual complexity of the form.
-The collapsible element is initially shown closed, except when this attribute's value is `"open"` data-submit-button | [Only used in edit mode] Whether to add a submit button to the form.
-The value of this attribute is used as the button label. `submit` events will only fire after successful validation
+Setting this attribute to any value disables this feature data-view | When set, turns the web component into a viewer that displays the given data graph without editing functionality data-collapse | When set, `sh:group`s and properties with `sh:node` and `sh:maxCount` != 1 are displayed in a collapsible accordion-like widget to reduce visual complexity of the form.
+The collapsible element is initially shown closed, except when this attribute's value is `"open"` data-submit-button | [Ignored when `data-view` attribute is set] Whether to add a submit button to the form.
+The value of this attribute is used as the button label. `submit` events get emitted only when the form data validates

 ### Element functions

 ```typescript
 serialize(format?: string): string
 ```

-Serializes the form data to RDF triples.
-Supported formats:  `text/turtle` (default), `application/ld+json`, `application/n-triples`, `application/n-quads`, `application/trig`.
+Serializes the form data to RDF triples. <a name="formats"></a>Supported formats:  `text/turtle` (default), `application/ld+json`, `application/n-triples`, `application/n-quads`, `application/trig`.

 ```typescript
 validate(ignoreEmptyValues: boolean): Promise<boolean>